clarknelson/MusicFTP/README.md

 - [ ] Create Bash file for easy execution of program (`musicftp-server` and `musicftp-client` to start the programs, `compile` to build java files)
 - [ ] Find out if [Java Servlets](https://en.wikipedia.org/wiki/Java_servlet)  would be helpful in creating a frontend

-## Application Protocol

-### Server

-This is a general summary of how to run the server.
-Starts server on whatever computer the program is run on.

-### Client

-This is a general summary of how to run the client.

-@TODO What does the help menu look like?

 ## Timeline

 **Feb.27th**